ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Freshness

-A nonce is always required by EAT.
+A freshness mechanism is required for all EAT use cases.
+This may be the nonce claim {{nonce}}, or some other claim or mechanism The section on freshness in {{RATS.Architecture}} describes several solutions.
+A profile should specify which freshness mechanism or mechanisms can be used.

-A profile should specify whether multiple nonces may be sent.
+If the nonce claim is used, a profile should specify whether multiple nonces may be sent.
 If a profile allows multiple nonces to be sent, it should require the receiver to process multiple nonces.

-Just about every use case will require some means of knowing the EAT is recent enough and not a replay of an old token.
-The profile should describe how freshness is achieved.
-The section on Freshness in {{RATS.Architecture}} describes some of the possible solutions to achieve this.

 ### Claims Requirements